niconisoria/rails-api-boilerplate/README.md

 # Rails API Boilerplate

 Start your project fast.
-Save time with an already setup and configurated boilerplate.
+Save time with an already configurated boilerplate.

 ## How to start